Biden visits collapsed bridge, touts infrastructure law

 Friday's trip was an opening step in a broader campaign to promote White House achievements in key states before the midterm elections.
 It brought Biden, a Pennsylvania native, home to one of the top-targeted states this cycle.
 The Pennsylvania battle to replace Republican Sen. Pat Toomey, who is not seeking reelection, is expected to be one of the most competitive Senate races this year.

-But two of the three leading Democrats on Pennsylvania's statewide ballot this spring who were invited to appear with Biden were not attending, their campaigns confirmed on the eve of the president's visit.
+But at least one of the three leading Democrats on Pennsylvania's statewide ballot this spring who were invited to appear with Biden were not attending, their campaigns confirmed on the eve of the president's visit.

-Lt.
-Gov. John Fetterman, a leading Senate candidate, and state Attorney General Josh Shapiro, the likely Democratic nominee in the race for governor, will be absent because of scheduling conflicts, according to their spokespeople.
-Another top Senate candidate, Rep. Conor Lamb, a longtime Biden supporter based in Pittsburgh, will attend, his office confirmed.
-All three had been invited to participate in a photo line with the president.
+State Attorney General Josh Shapiro, the likely Democratic nominee in the race for governor, will be absent because of scheduling conflicts, according to his spokesperson.
+Fetterman, a leading Senate candidate, originally had no plans to attend but appeared with Biden at the site of the bridge collapse.

 The White House announced Biden’s trip on Monday after the president said last week he would look to get out of Washington more in the second year of his presidency.